WebAssembly/spec/proposals/reference-types/Overview.md

 Summary:

-* Add a new type `anyref` that can be used as both a value type and a table element type.
+* Add new types `anyref` and `nullref` that can be used as both a value types and a table element types.

 * Also allow `funcref` as a value type.